vadimcn/codelldb/MANUAL.md

 - **`vscode://vadimcn.vscode-lldb/launch/config?<yaml>`**</br>
   This endpoint accepts a [YAML](https://yaml.org/) snippet matching one of the above debug session initiation methods.
   The `type` and the `request` attributes may be omitted, and will default to "lldb" and "launch" respectively.
+  - JSON-like YAML (if you are not quoting keys in mappings, remember to insert a space after the colon!):<br>
+  `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?{program: '/path/filename', args: ['arg1','arg 2','arg3']}"`<br>
   - Line-oriented YAML (`%0A` encodes the 'newline' character):<br>
    `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?program: /path/filename%0Aargs:%0A- arg1%0A- arg 2%0A- arg3"`<br>
-  - JSON-like YAML (if you are not quoting keys, remember to insert a space after colons!):<br>
-  `code --open-url "vscode://vadimcn.vscode-lldb/launch/config?{program: '/path/filename', args: ['arg1','arg 2','arg3']}"`<br>

 Notes: